 Express Scripts Medicare PDP plan

 This plan is an Employer Group Waiver Plan Plus Wrap, (aka “EGWP+Wrap”).
 It is a prescription drug benefit for Medicare retirees and retiree dependents who are eligible for Medicare.
 It is better than a standard Medicare Part D plan because of the additional coverage being provided by the State of Vermont that “wraps” around the standard plan.
-The “wrap” portion of the benefit allows the State of Vermont to supplement the plan so that the same drugs are available to members as in the active employee’s prescription drug plan.
+The “wrap” portion of the benefit allows the State of Vermont to supplement the plan so that the majority of (but not all) drugs are available to members as in the active employee’s prescription drug plan.
 Officially, the name of this plan is Express Scripts Medicare® (PDP) for the State of Vermont, which how the plan will be referred to in further communications.

 Impact of coverage

 - The majority (but not all) of the drugs available under the active employee prescription drug plan will be available under the Express Scripts Medicare (PDP) Plan.

 - You will still have the choice to fill your prescriptions at your local pharmacy or through mail order.